APPLY HERE OR CLICK THE BUTTOM “APPLY NOW” : https://fs8.formsite.com/CNZLjX/ma2ywbxrov/index

 Applications will be evaluated on the basis of academic background, relevance of research interests to the themes of the school, and the potential contribution to a plural and interdisciplinary learning environment.
 The selection process aims to ensure diversity in terms of disciplinary backgrounds, countries, and institutional affiliations.

-Selected participants from outside the Buenos Aires metropolitan area will receive accommodation coverage and partial financial support for travel expenses, subject to availability of funds.
+Selected participants from outside the Buenos Aires metropolitan area will receive accommodation coverage and partial financial support for travel expenses, subject to the availability of funds.